Asian American and Pacific Islander History & Culture in Orlando

 Central Florida Dragon Parade Lunar New Year Festival (February)

-Held in downtown Orlando’s Mills 50 district, this vibrant event brings East Asia to Central Florida with martial artists, taiko drummers and ample food vendors, as well as the signature parade.
-After making the difficult decision to cancel in 2021, organizers expect the festival to return in 2022.
+The vibrant Central Florida Dragon Parade Lunar New Year Festival brings East Asia to Central Florida with martial artists, taiko drummers and ample food vendors, as well as the signature parade.
+It’s held in downtown Orlando’s Mills 50 district.

-Celebrating the Vietnamese Lunar New Year, Florida’s largest Tet Festival is produced by St. Philip Minh Catholic Church and usually takes place at the Central Florida Fairgrounds.
+Celebrating the Vietnamese Lunar New Year, Florida’s largest Tet Festival is produced by St. Philip Minh Catholic Church at the Central Florida Fairgrounds.
 Tet is the most important event in traditional Vietnamese culture, and this celebration goes to great lengths to honor it.

 Orlando International Dragon Boat Festival and Asian Cultural Expo (October)

 Produced in tandem, these free, one-day events showcase the wonders of Asian culture through exhibitions, performances and crafts.
-Both celebrations are held in Bill Frederick Park, just north of Universal Orlando Resort.
+Orlando International Dragon Boat Festival and Asian Cultural Expo are held in Bill Frederick Park, just north of Universal Orlando Resort.

 Orlando Japan Festival (November)

-Hosted by the Orlando Korea Culture Center, Orlando Korean Festival features plenty of delicious Korean food, energetic K-Pop musicians, and other authentic Korean surprises and delicacies.
-It traditionally takes place at Korean Grace Church of Orlando close to The Florida Mall®.
+Hosted by the Orlando Korea Culture Center close to The Florida Mall®, Orlando Korea Festival features plenty of delicious Korean food, energetic K-Pop musicians, and other authentic Korean surprises and delicacies.

 Downtown Orlando’s annual celebration of the people and many cultures that make Central Florida awesome, FusionFest features food, dance, art and more from numerous AAPI communities and other global groups.
 It takes place during Thanksgiving weekend at the open-air Seneff Arts Plaza, part of downtown Orlando’s Dr. Phillips Center for the Performing Arts.

-If you’re hungry for authentic Asian flavors, take a bite out of these AAPI-owned and operated eateries the next time you’re in Orlando.
+If you’re hungry for authentic Asian flavors, take a bite out of these AAPI-owned and operated eateries the next time you’re in Orlando — including several MICHELIN Guide restaurants.

 Main Tourism Districts